RichardDRJ/puma/README.md

 One of the most challenging aspects of developing PUMA was identifying the location and type of bottlenecks.
-Most profiling tools we encountered, such as Intel’s VTune Amplifier@website:Intel:VTune and GNU gprof@website:GNU:gprof are time- or cycle-based.
+Most profiling tools we encountered, such as Intel’s VTune Amplifier and GNU gprof are time- or cycle-based.
 VTune also provides metrics to do with how OpenMP is utilised.
 However, finding hotspots of cross-domain activity was still a matter of making educated guesses based on abnormal timing results from profilers.

-VTune and a profiler called Likwid@website:Likwid also provide access to hardware counters, which can be useful for profiling cross-domain accesses.
+VTune and a profiler called Likwid also provide access to hardware counters, which can be useful for profiling cross-domain accesses.
 However, without superuser access, it can be difficult to obtain hardware counter-based results from these tools which can be used